Grails® State of the Union

 - Can build REST APIs for domains

-While the parent context in Grails 4 is Micronaut, it is worth noting that not all Micronaut features are supported in Grails at this time.
+While the parent context in Grails 4 is Micronaut, it is worth noting that not all Micronaut features are supported in the Grails framework at this time.
 These include:

 - Anything that has to do with the server, such as tracing, Micronaut controllers, etc.